ngroegli/askai/.github/codeql/FALSE_POSITIVES.md

 This document explains CodeQL security warnings that are **expected and safe** for the askai-cli project.

+## ⚠️ Quick Action Required

+**CodeQL will report 7 "Uncontrolled data used in path expression" warnings.**

+These are **FALSE POSITIVES** - not actual security vulnerabilities.

+**To dismiss them on GitHub:**
+1. Go to the Security tab → Code scanning alerts
+2. For each of the 7 alerts, click "Dismiss alert"
+3. Select "False positive" as the reason
+4. Add comment: `CLI tool - users explicitly specify files to access.
+All paths validated.
+See .github/codeql/FALSE_POSITIVES.md`

 ## Summary

 CodeQL reports 7 "Uncontrolled data used in path expression" warnings.
 These are **false positives** because askai-cli is a command-line interface tool where users intentionally specify file paths they want to access.